ShreeraamGit/Communicate-Data-Findings./README.md

 6. As we already know that the months October and September are the most preferred months for the users but every month they tend to use the services for longer times on Saturdays and Sundays.

 7. From the Distplot we can see that the Saturday and Sunday the users tend to use the services between 10:00 hrs - 20:00 hrs.And in weekdays the users tend to use the service more between 6:00 hrs - 10:00 hrs & 15:00 hrs - 19:00 hrs.

+### 5.Licensing, Authors, and Acknowledgements.

+This data set used for training is provided by [System Data bay Wheels](https://www.lyft.com/bikes/bay-wheels/system-data)